 Understanding the World:

 Children are given opportunities to learn about life cycles of animals and humans.
 They are taught about exploring nature and showing care for living things.
 Children will be given opportunities to explore other cultures and having diverse celebrations visiting mosques, churches, temples, German markets, and having the bishop come out and deliver stories on Easter and Christmas to families.
-Children are learning about climate and changes and recycling things and reuse them within the role play areas.
+Children explore the world developing curiosity and understanding of their surroundings, referenced from the six clusters of the Royal Highness 'Shaping Us' campaign Children are learning about climate and changes and recycling things and reuse them within the role play areas.
+Early Nurture Preschool has a high importance on educating the parents on the importance of early education and children gaining first hand experiences of their community and the wide world we live in , which will give them a life long skill.

 Staff make sure all children receive effective support, ensure that appropriate reasonable adjustments are made in accordance within the equality Act.
 Early Nurture Pre-School ensures the progression for all children of their starting points to their end points are assessed and measured accordingly meeting the welfare requirements.